morrisjdev/Linq4JS/README.md

 ### Update & UpdateRange

-Updates in Object in the array
+Updates object(s) in the array

-By default this method uses the property **Id** to Identify the Objects.
-If The property is not set this methods tries to compare the objects directly.
+By default this method uses the property **Id** to identify the objects.
+If the property is not set this methods tries to compare the objects directly.

 ```javascript
 var array = [{Id: 1, Value: "item1"}, {Id: 2, Value: "item2"}];